hfiguiere/dng_sdk/README.md

 Please don't consider this code to be under an OSI license.

+### This repository

+Files necessary to build on Linux are MIT licensed.
+See the SPDX license tags.

 ### XMP SDK

 The XMP SDK as shipped doesn't have proper license annotation.
 However